Koudela/eArc-di/README.md

 ### cons

-- **dependency** on a dependency injection library - although its a really soft coupling (you can adjust and even replace the logic behind the `di_*` functions by any logic you like.)
+- **dependency** on a dependency injection library - although it's a really soft coupling (you can adjust and even replace the logic behind the `di_*` functions by any logic you like.)
 - **small overhead** - decoration, mocking and tagging need some programming logic